-Refugee couple swept away at Muriwai Beach leave behind nine children
+Former refugee couple swept away at Muriwai Beach leave behind nine children

 A West Auckland couple who were swept to their deaths at Muriwai have left behind nine grieving children and one grandchild.

-The refugees from Burma, Kay Dah Ukay, 48, and his wife Mu Thu Pa, 50, were fishing on the rocks with their three youngest children aged 13, 9 and 7 yesterday when tragedy struck.
+Former refugees from Burma, Kay Dah Ukay, 48, and his wife Mu Thu Pa, 50, were fishing on the rocks with their three youngest children aged 13, 9 and 7 yesterday when tragedy struck.

 An older daughter Dah Htoo Ukay, 25, said her father slipped on the wet rocks as he tried to haul in a fish.